ThomasB123/GameTheory/README.md

   - Podcast on auctions (25%)

+See `SOLUTIONSlrfk99.pdf` for individual answers.

+See `ReportGroup08.pdf` for the group report.

+See `PodcastGroup08.mp3` for the group podcast.

-See `AGTassignmant-20-21.pdf` for details of the individual component.
+See `AGTassignment-20-21.pdf` for details of the individual component.

-See `AGTassignmant-20-21-GROUP.pdf` for details of the group component.
+See `AGTassignment-20-21-GROUP.pdf` for details of the group component.